JuliuszGorzen/email-to-quote-streamlit/markdowns/main-page-description.md

 **Login:**

-Once you login the credentials will be stored in the cookie for 7 days, so you don't have to login every time you visit the app.
+Once you log in the credentials will be stored in the cookie for 7 days, so you don't have to login every time you visit the app.

 The source code of the app is available on